Update Memory

 - It updates the routing table used by the Retrieval API.

-between the query embedding q and the nearest memory centroid c
+Section titled “Runtime Decision Function”During query time, the system calculates the distance d(q,c) between the query embedding q and the nearest memory centroid c:

 2. Adaptive Hyperparameter Tuning (Closed-Loop Control)